Intermediate-App-Dev-and-Deploy/Weather-App/Weather App Stages/03 Stage 3 Building Variables/ReadMe.txt

 PURPOSE:
+- How to write an URL Call (teacher directed from Open Weather Map)
+  - JSON Objects
+  - Structure another URL to access an image, delievered as a key:value
 - Learn about API Data Structure
 - What is included in a JSON Object (variables to access)
 - What is included in a JSON Array List (variables to access)
-- How to Access (unwrap like an onion)
+- How to Access (unwrap like an onion) API Data
 - How to code key:value pairs to the CANVAS

 Lesson